CUERNAVACA, A GUIDE FOR

 STUDENTS & TOURISTS

 is now available as an e-book at http://www.amazon.com.
 Just enter “James Horn Cuernavaca” in the book search function.
 This is a guidebook to Cuernavaca, Morelos, Mexico, the City of Eternal Spring and the second largest center in the world after Salamanca Spain for teaching Spanish to foreigners.
-The text is over 27,000 words and includes three maps and color photos.
+The text contains 121 pages and includes three maps and color photos.
 Rather than a volume on tourist sites, hotels, and restaurants alone, this book offers material unpublished in English elsewhere on dozens of practical matters like weather, what to pack, internet access, cellular phone options, medical services, language school choices, shopping centers, gyms & recreational opportunities, local transportation, LGBT issues, crime & safety issues, and much more.
 In addition there are separate sections with travel advice for daytrips from Cuernavaca including detailed information on Mexico City and Acapulco.

 Cuernavaca is a resort city and capital of the state of Morelos 75 kilometers (50 miles) south of Mexico City.
 Its near perfect climate has attracted vacationers since the days of the Aztec emperors.
 Today its narrow streets host a strange mix of local residents, Mexican vacationers, tour bus temporaries, foreign students, international jet-setters, and Hollywood stars.
 Filming conditions are so agreeable that the Valley of Morelos has become a favorite of the U.S. film industry.
 In the 1960s Cuernavaca was discovered by North American and European students attracted by the language schools specializing in teaching Spanish to foreigners.
 Such schools have proliferated in recent years making Cuernavaca perhaps the best place in the world to study Spanish !
 Tourist sites include the 16th century Cathedral, the Palace of Cortés,the Borda gardens, a spectacular public market with multitudes of cut flowers, numerous inexpensive markets for folkloric art, and some of the most beautiful restaurants in the hemisphere.